David19101910/DIS_PROJECT/README.md

 DarkFleet is a real-time web application for tracking sanctioned vessels, shadow fleet tankers, and oligarch superyachts.
 It connects to live AIS data streams and cross-references vessel positions with OFAC, EU, and UK sanctions lists.

+BEFORE FOLLOWING THIS GUIDE: GO DOWN TO POINT 6 AND CONFIGURE DATABASE CREDENTIALS

 # Prerequisites